thchaufelix/smart-watch-demo/README.md

 # smart-watch-demo

-This is the relationship between each device
+This is the white list setting between each device

 ![relationship](./White%20List%20Setting.png)